-These special programs include ASAP, College Discovery, and COPE, as well as the Office for Students with Disabilities.
-Students majoring in the following select majors-Dietetic Technician, International Studies, Nursing, Occupational Therapy Assistant, Physical Therapist Assistant, Practical Nursing, School Foodservice Management, and Veterinary Technology - should be advised each semester by program staff, after admission to the clinical phase of the program.
+Students in special programs--ASAP, College Discovery, and the Office for Students with Disabilities--should be advised each semester by program staff.
 Students are encouraged to meet with an advisor prior to the beginning of the registration period.
 Students should check their DegreeWorks audit to find their assigned advisors.